cpfaff/rbefdata_paper/paper/rbefdata.md

 ### rbefdata

+The `rbefdata` package started its development within the BEF-Cina experiment and is meanwhile part of the rOpenSci pacage porfolio (http://ropensci.org/). rOpenSci is a community driven approach to wrap all science APIs to make it easy to get data into R for analysis.

-The `rbefdata` package is the companion R package to the BEFdata, data management platform (https://github.com/befdata/befdata).
+the companion R package to the BEFdata, data management platform (https://github.com/befdata/befdata).
 It can be installed from CRAN package repository and enables access to the data, meta data structures of the platform and provides convenient methods to pull single or multiple dataset into the R environment in one step for analysis.
 Additionally it offers functions that help to upload final results datasets with the script attached that has been used to derive the results from the original datasets.
 This provides a valuable insight into data provenance and also is a stepping stone for reproducible research.

 ## Usecase (results)